aws/aws-cdk/packages/decdk/README.md

 If deCDK doesn't identify a resource type as a CDK resource, it will just pass it through to the resulting output.
 This means that any existing CloudFormation/SAM resources (such as `AWS::SQS::Queue`) can be used as-is.

+The decdk JSON schema will simply pass through any resources that have a type that includes `::`, so don't expect any validation of raw CloudFormation resource properties.

 ## Roadmap

 There is much more we can do here.
 This section lists API surfaces with ideas on how to deconstruct them.